 The tractor is used to carry diesel drums to and from the machinery shed and as a result there are traces of diesel fuel on the tractor.
 A new security device at the airport has picked up traces of diesel on baggage which has been carried on the tractor.
 Steps should be taken to prevent this contamination.

 The dinghy must only be operated by the holder of a recreational skipper’s ticket.
 Both outboards are now 4 stroke.
 All refueling should be attended to by the skipper and after use the vent on the dinghy fuel tank should be closed to prevent the entry of moisture.
-Under no circumstances is the dinghy to be dragged across the beach.
-A jinker has been custom made for launching and retrieving the dinghy.
-Whenever it is used the jinker must be wheeled into water which is sufficiently deep to allow the dinghy to float on or float off as the case may be.
-The dinghy must never be hauled up onto the jinker so that the keel comes into contact with the centre of the jinker axle.
-The jinker wheels, for obvious reasons, have no metal bearings and the jinker must never be towed at greater than walking pace.
+Under no circumstances are the runabout or dinghy to be dragged across the beach.
+A jinker has been custom made for launching and retrieving both.
+Whenever it is used the jinker must be wheeled into water which is sufficiently deep to allow the runabout or dinghy to float on or float off as the case may be.
+The boats must never be hauled up onto the jinker so that the keel comes into contact with the centre of the jinker axle.
+The jinkers must never be towed at greater than walking pace.

 These costs have risen sharply in recent times.
-All fuel is included in the island fee.
-At the time that fee is paid the amount of $1500 is also paid towards the cost of the fishing boat fuel.
+All petrol and generator diesel are included in the island fee.
+At the time the Island fee is paid the amount of $1500 is also paid towards the cost of the fishing boat fuel.
 The amount of fuel consumed during the week is determined when the boat is refueled at the yacht club on a Saturday.
 The Club will now pay the refueling cost and recover the excess above the $1500 from each group leader.
 If consumption is below $1500 a refund will be made.

-Please refer to the Recreational Fishing Guide 2017/18 (Click Here) and be familiar with current bag limits.
-You are not permitted to carry home more than 20kgs of fillets and each box must be clearly labelled with your name.
+Please refer to the current Recreational Fishing Guide and be familiar with current bag limits.
+You are not permitted to carry home more than 20kgs of fillets and each box (ESKY) must be clearly labelled with your name and Full address.
 Backbones and wings are not included in the possession limit as long as they are completely removed from the fillet.

 Please ensure someone has a licence to use a haul net as part of their Recreational Fishing Licence